Your Baby's Surgery and Breastfeeding

-Research shows that fasting for long periods of time, is no better at preventing complications and aspiration than shorter fasts.
+Research shows that fasting for long periods of time is no better at preventing complications and aspiration than shorter fasts.

-Pumping while baby is in surgery.
+Pumping while the baby is in surgery.

 Depending on the length of the surgery, a mother might need to pump a few times to maintain comfort and supply.
-I would suggest pumping, only if the surgery takes longer than 2 hours.
+I would suggest pumping, only if the operation takes longer than 2 hours.

-Breastfeeding should continue as soon as baby is able.
+Breastfeeding should continue as soon as the baby is able.
 Even babies with cleft lip

-Breastfeeding immediately after surgery has show to:
+Breastfeeding immediately after surgery has shown to: